LiveHelperChat/doc/docs/install.md

 php install-cli.php cli/settings.ini
 ```

-## Installation under sub-folder
+## Installation under a subfolder

-If you are running wordpress site and have nice URL, you might need to allow access to Live Helper Chat subfolder. `.htacess` could look like.
+If you are running a WordPress site and have nice URLs, you might need to allow access to the Live Helper Chat subfolder.
+Your `.htacess` file could look like this:

 ```apacheconfig
 RewriteEngine On